How we do business

 - We exclusively source mica pigments (at a higher cost) that are certified free of child-mining.
 To educate yourself on the rampant human rights abuses in mica mining for the cosmetic industry, check out this eye opening video from Refinery 29.

-- One organization we continue to support and want to highlight is Indigenous Climate Action.
+- We support and wish to highlight Indigenous Climate Action.
 ICA is an Indigenous led organization that works to empower communities to take action on climate change.
 Indigenous communities have contributed the least to the climate crisis but are the first to experience the effects of it.
 We support ICA because we believe Indigenous leaders are the only leaders prepared to take real action in Canada for the benefit of future generations, and we share their values of being caretakers and protectors of the earth.
 Please learn more and donate here.